kevinCubas/kevinCubas/README.md

 I'm a Front-end Software Developer (On the journey to becoming a full-stack dev). <br />
 I'm always learning and evolving, and studying is one of my passions.

 I have experience in personal projects and code challenges.
-Right now, my development focus is using Javascript, React & Styled-components.
-Among other technologies necessary to create a responsive web application.
+Right now, my development focus is using Javascript, React & Styled-components, among other technologies necessary to create a responsive web application.
 I am constantly adapting to the project.

-- 💻 I’m currently learning React, Typescript & Node.
+- 💻 I’m currently learning React, Typescript & Node;
+- ❤️ Passions: art, STEM & nature;
 - ✨ Fun fact: I create original art pieces in acrylic paintings.

 ## 🐱‍💻 Github Stats